MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-slot-filling.md

 :::image type="content" source="media/advanced-entities-slot-filling/edit-regex-list.png" alt-text="Screenshot of the regex entity panel.":::

-A Power Virtual Agents regex entity uses the [.NET regular expressions syntax](/dotnet/standard/base-types/regular-expressios).
+A Power Virtual Agents regex entity uses the [.NET regular expressions syntax](/dotnet/standard/base-types/regular-expressions).

-By default, pattern matching is case sensitive, to make it case insensitive, use the `(?i)` regular expression option in your pattern string.
-Some basic examples are included in the regex entity panel, and additional information on the syntax and more examples can be found in the [Regular Expression Language - Quick Reference topic](/dotnet/standard/base-types/regular-expression-language-quick-reference).
+By default, pattern matching is case sensitive, to make it case insensitive use the `(?i)` regular expression option in your pattern string.
+Some basic examples are included in the regex entity panel, and additional information on the syntax and more examples can be found in the [Regular Expression Language - Quick Reference](/dotnet/standard/base-types/regular-expression-language-quick-reference) topic.

 If you need to make the regular expression accommodate multiple patterns you can use the alternation operator `|` to concatenate regular expressions.
 For example, you could combine two regex patterns to look for both the old and new formats of a product ID code.